 - On Eternal Darkness, this is the eventual fate of Maximillion Roivas.

-- One of GLaDOS' personality cores in Portal: "Hey, look at that thing!
+- One of GLaDOS' personality cores in Portal is the Curiosity Sphere: "Hey, look at that thing!
 No, that other thing!
 Eww, what's wrong with your legs?
 Where are we going?"

 - The Big Bad of EarthBound turns out to be a Talkative Loon, having literally gone mad with power by the time of the endgame.
 And since he still is an imposing villain, they actually made this trope creepy instead of funny.